ipdk-io/networking-recipe/docs/scripts/make-all.rst

 -----

 ``--deps=DEPS``, ``-D DEPS``
-  Directory in which the dependencies for the runtime system are installed.
+  Directory in which the Stratum dependencies for the runtime system are installed.

   P4 Control Plane will be linked with these libraries.
-  Use this option instead of ``--host`` if you are compiling for the native (host) system.
+  Use this option instead of ``--host`` if are building for the native system (not cross-compiling).
   Supplies the value of the ``DEPEND_INSTALL_DIR`` listfile variable.
   Defaults to the value of the ``DEPEND_INSTALL`` environment variable.

 ``--host=HOST``, ``-H HOST``
-  Directory in which the native (host system) dependencies are installed.
+  Directory in which the Stratum dependencies for the development system are installed.

   **Only used when cross-compiling**.
   Used to compile Protobufs to C++ during cross-compilation.